 Thrombocytopenia needs extensive anamnesis

 The diagnosis of thrombocytopenia is made if less than 140,000 thrombocytes per µl blood are present.
 Diagnostically, you have to perform extensive and targeted anamnesis, which narrows your differential diagnostics down.
-Additionally, you should proceed with diagnostics concerning a possibly existing underlying disease progressively.
-In case of blood diseases, all cell lines absolutely have to be determined and evaluated!
+Additionally, you should proceed to conduct the diagnostics concerning a possibly existing underlying disease progressively.
+In case of blood diseases, all cell lines have to be critically determined and evaluated!

 Bone marrow analysis in thrombocytopenia

 Diagnostics can include bone marrow analysis.
 If the megakaryocyte count is decreased, a synthesis disorder is present.
 In the event of an increased megakaryocyte count, a maturation or turnover disorder exists.
 Of course, bone marrow analysis makes direct conclusions to primary or secondary bone marrow malignomas possible.

 Therapy measures to be taken depend on the extent and kind of thrombocytopenia that the patient suffers from.
 A pre-existing disease should be treated where possible.
 Medicament intake that exacerbate the disease should immediately be discontinued.

 Symptomatically, thrombocytopenia is balanced with transfusions of thrombocyte concentrations.
 In advance to different interventional or surgical measures, the thrombocyte count should be raised to certain values to minimize the risk of severe blood loss.
 As a benchmark, you can memorize a target thrombocyte count of > 50,000/µl.
 Thrombocyte concentrations are either acquired from freshly taken whole-blood units or via mechanical thrombocyte apheresis.

 If no significant increase in thrombocyte count occurs after the administration of thrombocyte concentrations, you should clarify the reason for this.
 The following causes should be considered: